Curly Hair PT 3: Three Tips for Flawless Hair

 Here’s how one of my all time favorite YouTubers, Naptural85, rocks protective stylin’:

 Now that you’re in the know about protective hair stylin’, you’re probably wondering which products to use to achieve these looks.
-Well, if you haven’t noticed Shea Moisture is EVERYTHING.
+Well, if you haven’t noticed Innersense is EVERYTHING.
 I’m currently in love with the following styling products.

-Pro Tip: I tend to mix Shea Moisture and Cantu products for better results.
-I also alternate between fours styling products I find that my hair becomes accustomed to them and they aren't as effective.
+Pro Tip: I tend to mix a variety of Innersense products for better results.
 What tip will you incorporate in your mane care routine?
 Leave a comment below.